TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-atlys/README.txt

   Ethernet debug link is enabled and has IP 192.168.0.51.

   1 Gbit operation is currently not implemented.
-  The board could support it in principle, but GRETH_GBIT is not available under GPL license so it could not be tested.

 * DDR2 memory runs at 150 MHz, phase-locked to the AHB clock.
   The read delay in the DDR2SPA controller MUST be tuned by software at boot time before the DDR2 memory can be used.

-* SPI flash memory is mapped at 0xe0000000.
+* SPI flash memory is mapped at 0x00000000 if the AHBROM core is disabled (default configuration) or 0xe0000000 if the AHBROM core is enabled.
   This memory is used for the FPGA configuration bitstream and also as LEON3 ROM area.